Created by South Barn Solutions © 2016

 We are continually adding content and improving the design of this site.
 If there is something you would like to see added, included or updated, please get in touch

 Church Services in the beautiful 12th century All Saints Church are held twice a month on the 1st and 3rd Sundays at 9.00am.
 Everyone welcome to attend.
 For more information visit the All Saints page.

 The Griffin’s Head pub is set in a beautiful Kent Hall House.
 It is the social heart of the village where locals from all walks of life come to meet up, chat, and generally put the world to rights.
 And they have a jolly good time.
 Serving Shepherd Neame fine ales, with an extensive wine, champagne and port list, and glorious food from the restaurant with locally sourced produce.
 BBQ summer weekends, and Vintage car rally 1st Sunday of the month.
 Enquiries.

-Chillenden Windmill is open every Sunday from May to September from 2 - 4.30pm.
+Chillenden Windmill is now closed until May 2017, when it will be open every Sunday until September from 2 - 4.30pm.
 Local volunteer guides will be on hand to give you an interpretive tour round what is one of only 3 historic post mills in Kent.
 Admission is free but donations welcome.
 Enquiries.